Skip to Main Content

 • Keep the feeding tube site clean and dry.

-• Clean the skin any time there is leaking.
-You may need to clean the skin several times a day.
+• Clean the skin any time there is leaking or fluid around the tube site.

 • Turn the G-tube button one-quarter turn each day.
 Never turn GJ-tubes or buttons.